Brand/Model: Riversong Soulstice HB DLX

 You might have heard of them for their Canadian woods, hand-built guitars, or their through-body necks.
 Eh?
 Yes, this brand isn’t for the faint of heart, and purists and traditionalists may very well be offended at what we’re about to get into.

 The Riversong Soulstice guitar is obviously a stunner to look at.
 The Harvest Burst finish is something different with the spruce wood coming through and a striking black burst making for an eye-catching first impression.
+It is a great acoustic guitar for under $1000 and even makes it onto our list of the top 5.

 Even the headstock has some sexy appeal to it with its straight pull design.
 Strings are exactly in line as they come over the nut to meet their respective tuning posts.
 With no sideways tension through the nut, tuning is stable, and tone is consistent.

-This guitar has a grand auditorium body shape, and all the woods used to make this guitar have been locally sourced in Kamloops BC, Canada – the home of Riversong Guitars.
+This excellent acoustic guitar has a grand auditorium body shape, and all the woods used to make this guitar have been locally sourced in Kamloops BC, Canada – the home of Riversong Guitars.
 The Soulstice sports a solid West coast Sitka spruce top, solid AAA Chillakwian maple back and sides, and a walnut fretboard.

 What’s Chillakwian maple?
 It’s wood that Riversong found in local tonewood sawmills that wasn’t thought of as good enough for use and was discarded as waste wood.
 Instead of waste, the owner found that it was unique and wasn’t bad at all.
 In fact, it’s what he’s used to put this solid wood guitar together.